akazukin5151/approportionment/README.md

         - replace method dropdown with segmented controls
         - replace colorize by with segmented controls, grouped by party or coalitioin

+- Catch exceptions from event handlers (top-level try-catch only catches exceptions throw in initial setup code, not event handlers)

+- display a spinner on page load, and remove when it has finished loading

+## Features

 - The voter sample and stv party discipline probability does not use the seed

-More electoral systems:

 - STAR-PR
-- Plurality bloc just for the lolz

-### WebUI

-- Catch exceptions from event handlers (top-level try-catch only catches exceptions throw in initial setup code, not event handlers)
-- display a spinner on page load, and remove when it has finished loading

 ### STV rules